Categories

 The best location to watch the show is the official venue: the Museum of History in Gatineau.
 Not only are the fireworks meant to be seen from the museum, the venue plays the music that accompanies the light show.
 It makes for a spectacular evening out!

-Tickets are available online only, and prices range from $16.50 to $37.50 for adults.
+Tickets are available online only, and prices range from $21.00 (general admission) to $41.00 (reserved seat) for adults.
 The entertainment starts at the museum at 6 pm, and it’s definitely worth it to get there early.
+For a general admission ticket, I recommend bringing a chair or a blanket to set up on!
 Note that tripods are prohibited without a media pass.

 My second favourite location to see the Grands Feux Fireworks is from one of the bridges along the Rideau Canal.
 The Mackenzie King Bridge, located near Rideau Mall, offers a prime view of the fireworks with Parliament Hill and the Fairmont Chateau Laurier in the backdrop.
 The Corktown Footbridge is a little further south, but still with an amazing view.
 The two photos below were taken during the finale from the Corktown Footbridge.
 I recommend getting to the bridge around 8 pm to grab a spot and set up your tripod.